SEEDS: A Holocene Passion

 AddieRose Brown and Rainer Maria Rilke

-To feel powerless and afraid is one of the worst feelings a human can have, and I believe we as a society are feeling this way.
+To feel powerless and afraid is one of the worst feelings a human can have, and Leighanne believes we as a society are feeling this way.
+SEEDS is intended to be a roadmap as we embark upon a collective grieving process for our lost relationship with the Earth.

 The field across from Leighanne’s home